Bestiary: Console, 2016

 70 x 46 x 93H cm

-Limited Edition of n° 8 with signed certification
+Prototype with signed certification

 Camp Commission, 2016

-The new projects for Camp Design Gallery are inspired to Romanesque architecture, the space value of the environments of the basilicas and churches of this period, and the decorative language of architectural details.
+The projects for Camp Design Gallery are inspired to Romanesque architecture, the space value of the environments of the basilicas and churches of this period, and the decorative language of architectural details.

 The essential geometric elements that characterize the Romanesque architecture are complemented by imaginative decorations that are affected by the relationship between men and gods: the moralizing role of the church and the Bible precepts take form in animals, real or imaginary, that appear in the details of the architectural elements. mysterious animals that belong to the Romanesque bestiary also appear on the new pieces: on a mirror, in which the snout of a strange living being is emerging from the glossy surface; the ceramic colored top of a console, resting on slender columns and arches; on a carpet, where a dog of a Roman mosaic becomes a wool surface.